 Skip to contents

-This function lists the parameters that can have their prior distributions changed for a given mvgam model, as well listing their default distributions
+This function lists the parameters that can have their prior distributions changed for a given model, as well listing their default distributions

 Usage